RBVI/stringApp/doc_automation.md

 `string expand network=current nodeTypes="Homo sapiens"`

+Expands the `current` network by further `10` human (`Homo sapiens`) proteins.
+If less than 10 new proteins are added to the network, this means that there were only that many available given the confidence cutoff of the network.

 [List of commands](#list-of-commands) - [List of Modify existing network commands](#modify-existing-network)

 ## Change confidence

 `string change confidence`

 Changes the confidence of the network.
-If increased, some edges will disappear.
+If increased, the edges with a confidence score below the chosen cutoff will disappear.
 If decreased, new edges might be added to the network.

 ### Arguments